 In Spring 2014, residents began taking a Harmonized Exam, which combined both the LMCC Part II and the CCFP exam.
-However, as of 2016, the harmonized format will no longer be offered.
-Candidates will be required to register separately for the CFPC’s certification exam and the MCCQE Part II.
-Please refer to the CFPC website
+However, as of 2016, the harmonized format was discontinued.
+Candidates now register separately for the CFPC’s certification exam and the MCCQE Part II.

 SOOs (Simulated Office Orals): 5 SOOs designed to simulate a real clinical encounter.
-East lasts 15 minutes and includes a patient (the examiner) who will present with a primary and secondary complaint, which the examinee must uncover.
+Each lasts 15 minutes and includes a patient (the examiner) who will present with a primary and secondary complaint, which the examinee must uncover.
 The examination will assess both the definition and management of each health problem.
 The scoring system focuses on the candidate’s approach to dealing with patients—including their ability to understand the patient's unique experience and to establish a positive doctor-patient relationship, using a patient-centered clinical method.
 Getting the "right diagnosis" plays only a minor role in the scoring.

-Rural and Remote Medicine
+Rural and Remote Medicine - Spring

-American Academy of Family Physicians: Family Medicine Experience (FMX)
+American Academy of Family Physicians: Family Medicine Experience (FMX) - Fall

-CFPC Family Medicine Forum (FMF)
+CFPC Family Medicine Forum (FMF) - Fall

 The CFPC program for Continuing Professional Development (CPD) allows physicians to document and maintain their continuing education and provides methods for evaluating CPD programs.